Tennessee: Some inmates now qualify for COVID-19 vaccine

 “We anticipate receiving additional doses soon and will order more doses, as needed,” Carter said.
 “The vaccine will be administered first to older inmates and those with health risks.”

-Carter added that the state had begun vaccinating inmates on Tuesday.
+Carter added that the state had begun vaccinating inmates Tuesday.

 The department’s announcement came two days after The Associated Press reported that an influential advisory panel tasked with determining eligibility for the vaccine in Tennessee determined that inoculating inmates as part of a priority group would result in “lots of media inquiries.”